knative/docs/docs/install/operator/knative-with-operators.md

 ### Upgrade the existing custom resources

-If you upgrade from Knative Operator 1.2 or prior versions to the current version, run the following command to upgrade the existing custom resources to v1beta1 after the installation of Knative Operator:
+If you are upgrading an existing Operator install from v1.2 (or earlier) to v1.3 (or later), run the following command to upgrade the existing custom resources to `v1beta1`:

 ```bash
 kubectl create -f {{artifact(org="knative",repo="operator",file="operator-post-install.yaml" )}}